Rich man and Lazarus: Lightfoot: a parable against the Pharisees

-E. W. Bullinger in the Companion Bible cited Lightfoot's comment, and expanded it to include coincidence to lack of belief in the resurrection of the historical Lazarus (John 12:10).
-Bullinger considered that Luke did not identify the passage as a "parable" because it contains a parody of the view of the afterlife:
+E. W. Bullinger in the Companion Bible cited Lightfoot's comment, and expanded it to include the coincidence that the Pharisees also didn't believe after the resurrection of Lazarus of Bethany (John 12:10).
+Bullinger considered that Luke did not identify the passage as a "parable" because it contains a parody of the Pharisee view of the afterlife.
+That is, Jesus did not endorse the afterlife depicted in the parable as literally existing, but instead is using the Pharisee's own afterlife imagery in order to deliver a prophecy about their coming rejection of him.
+Bullinger states:

 It is not called a parable because it cites a notable example of the Pharisee's tradition which had been brought from Babylon.

 A parable against the Sadducees

 The parable has also been interpreted as a satirical attack on the Sadducees.
 The Rich Man is identified as the Sadducees on similar lines as Cox, noting the Rich Man's wearing of purple and fine linen, priestly dress and identifying his five brothers as the five sons of Annas.
 Proponents also note that Abraham's statement that "If they hear not Moses and the prophets, neither will they be persuaded, if one rise from the dead." fits the Sadducees' rejection of the Prophetical books of the Bible as well as their disbelief in a resurrection of the dead.
 This explanation was popularized in France in the 1860s–1890s by its inclusion in the notes of the pictorial Bible of Abbé Drioux.